Intensive Turkish Language (Postgraduate)

 - knowledge and understanding of the role of Turkish in language based scholarship and research (PG students)

 This course will be taught over 22 weeks with 8 hours classroom contact per week in language classes.
+10 research seminars to be taken within SOAS.
+Attendance to be proven by signature from chair and to be submitted to the Associate Dean for Masters by the last day of term 2.

 Scope and syllabus